AlexSytsin/MiniAutoGrad/README.md

 # MiniAutoGrad
-MiniAutoGrad for backpropagation and neural networksfrom micrograd.engine import Value
+MiniAutoGrad for backpropagation and neural networks Implements a similar API like PyTorch, operates only over scalar values, but is enough to build and train neural networks.

 ```python
 a = Value(-4.0)